COMBINE-lab/salmon/doc/source/file_formats.rst

 the auxiliary directory name was overridden via the command line).
 This directory will have a number of files (and subfolders) depending on how salmon was invoked.

-""""""""""
-``fld.gz``
-""""""""""
+""""""""""""""""
+Meta information
+""""""""""""""""

+The auxiliary directory will contain a JSON format file called ``meta_info.json`` which contains meta information about the run, including stats such as the number of observed and mapped fragments, details of the bias modeling etc.  If Salmon was run with automatic inference of the library type (i.e. ``--libType A``), then one particularly important piece of information contained in this file is the inferred library type.
+Most of the information recorded in this file should be self-descriptive.

+""""""""""""""""""""""""""""
+Fragment length distribution
+""""""""""""""""""""""""""""

+The auxiliary directory will contain a file called ``fld.gz``.
 This file contains an approximation of the observed fragment length distribution.
 It is a gzipped, binary file containing integer counts.
 The number of (signed, 32-bit) integers (with machine-native endianness) is equal to the number of bins in the fragment length